What is an electronic health record?

 •

-Reducing costs through decreased paperwork, improved safety, reduced duplication of testing, and improved health.
+Reducing costs by decreasing paperwork, improving safety, reducing duplication of testing, and improving health.

 What information does an electronic health record contain?